Best daily deals

 Best budget: Anker Soundcore Life A1

-Anker doesn’t provide app support for the Life A1, but plenty of onboard controls let you adjust volume, skip tracks, and answer calls.
-The earbuds have three onboard EQ presets (Soundcore Signature, Bass Booster, and Acoustic).
-When you power the buds on, they revert to the Signature setting.
+There’s no accompanying app, but plenty of onboard controls let you adjust volume, skip tracks, and answer calls.
+The earbuds also have three onboard EQ presets (Soundcore Signature, Bass Booster, and Acoustic).

 While the Anker Soundcore Life A1 aren’t audiophile earbuds, they have an appropriate frequency response for exercise.
 Bass frequencies sound twice as loud as mids, making these a fine pick for bass heads too.
 When you find the properly sized ear tips, the earbuds will block out plenty of background noise.
 Low frequencies are cut in half, and high-frequency noise, like rattling weights, is one-eighth as loud with the buds in.